raymondzeng/alarm-cli/README.md

 A command line alarm clock utility that uses music from your iTunes library.
-Limited testing, but it should work even if your computer is asleep.
+Limited testing, but it works even if your computer is asleep.

 Warning: If laptop lid is down and setting is to put computer to sleep if lid down, song will play for about 5 seconds and then stops.

 Only works with OSX because AppleScript is required to talk to iTunes and `launchd` is required for setting up tasks.